SANTA BARBARA ISLAND, SEA LION NATURE PRESERVE, CALIFORNIA, USA

 61 kilometers (38 miles) off the coast of Southern California, Santa Barbara Island is a nature preserve and the smallest of the California Channel Islands.
 With very limited boat access, it is a special treat to dive with the sea lions here.

-GOPRO 60P VIDEO: Upon arrival we were immediately greeted by dozens of friendly and curious sea lions who swam close, bumping into us once in a while.
-Needless to say we thoroughly enjoyed the experience!
+4K 60P VIDEO: Upon arrival we were immediately greeted by dozens of friendly and curious sea lions.
+One sea lion pup followed us for a long time.
+Sea lions are also known as sea dogs because they behave so much like canines - playful and friendly.
 Listen closely and you'll hear the faint sound sea lions make underwater.

 As soon as we arrived, the locals came out to greet us.